Acly/krita-ai-diffusion/README.md

 _Adding detail and iteratively refining small parts of the image_
 <img src="media/screenshot-3.png">

-_Using ControlNet to guid image generation with a crude scribble_
+_Using ControlNet to guide image generation with a crude scribble_
 <img src="media/screenshot-4.png">

 _Server installation_